-(English 100, English 101 and English 110 each fulfill English Composition toward transfer to a university and also toward graduation for Associate Degrees)
+(English 100F, English 101F and English 110F each fulfill English Composition toward transfer to a university and also toward graduation for Associate Degrees)

-ENGL 100 F College Writing (4 units)

-College-level composition class that is designed to develop the reading, critical thinking, and writing strategies necessary for academic success.
+ENGL 100F College Writing (4 units) ENGL 101F Enhanced College Writing (5 units) ENGL 110F Enhanced College Writing for Non-Native Speakers (5 units) College-level composition class that is designed to develop the reading, critical thinking, and writing strategies necessary for academic success.
 The emphasis is on reading and writing expository (descriptive) essays.

-Recommended for students with a High School GPA of 2.6 or higher

-ENGL 101 F Enhanced College Writing (5 units)

-College level composition class that includes a fifth hour of instruction per week to help students develop the reading, writing, and study skills necessary for academic success.

-Recommended for students with a High School GPA of 2.59 or lower

-ENGL 110 F

-Enhanced College Writing for Non-Native Speakers (5 units)

-College level composition class that includes additional instruction in grammatical structures and vocabulary usage to empower non-native speakers to write with increasing clarity and style.

-Recommended for non-native speakers of English.
+College-level composition class that includes a fifth hour of instruction per week to help students develop the reading, critical thinking, and writing strategies necessary for academic success.
+College-level composition class that includes instruction in grammatical structures and vocabulary usage to empower non-native speakers to write with increasing clarity and style.
+Recommended for students with a High School GPA of 2.6 or higher Recommended for students with a High School GPA of 2.59 or lower Recommended for non-native speakers of English.